tmedwards/sugarcube-2/docs/api/api-story.md

 <span id="story-api-getter-domid"></span>
 ### `Story.domId` → *string*

-The DOM ID of the story—created from the slugified story title.
+The DOM ID of the story, created from the slugified story title.

 #### Since: